Federal University of Piauí

 The Federal University of Piauí (Universidade Federal do Piauí, UFPI) is a federal university in Teresina, Piauí.
 It is the major university in the state of Piauí and one of the main research centers in Brazil's Northeast Region.
+The university has research partnerships with several universities across the globe and has hosted research events during the 2024 G20 meeting, held in Teresina.